tb59427/openvario-cpu-freq-fix/README.md

 7. alternatively you can just manually run `/usr/bin/fix_cpu_freq.sh` to set the desired frequency

 # Beware
-This is early days of this fix - I decided to publish this fix as many people were complaining about Openvario's freeze issues.
+This is early days of this work around - I decided to publish it as many people were complaining about Openvario's freeze issues.
 Don't blame me, if your Openvario goes up in flames because you fixed cpu speed at some crazy frequency.
 You are doing this at your own risk.
 At 528MHz I have seen temperatures of around 34-35C, at 864MHz it was around 10C more.
-In the lab, not in the cockpit.
+In the lab, not in the cockpit!
 Your mileage may vary.

 If temperature is a concern for you, you can check it with `cat /sys/class/thermal/thermal_zone0/temp`.
+Give the system some time to "heat up"!

-This fix has to be reapplied with every new SD card you create.
-Once we better understand the freeze bug I am sure there will be fixes to the proper Openvario build environment.
+This work around has to be reapplied with every new image you create.
+Once we better understand the freeze bug I am sure there will be proper fixes to the Openvario build environment.
+In the meantime this work around may act as a band aid on freezes.